Why Your Modem and Router Lights Are Blinking

-Learn what all those lights on your modem and router actually mean and how you can use them.
+Find out what all those lights on your modem and router actually mean and how to use them

-Most networking equipment has a row of status lights that represent the essential functions of your home internet network.
-These functions are similar across most routers, modems, and gateways (modem/router combo)—though they’re often labeled differently based on the manufacturer.
+Most networking equipment has a row of status lights that represent the essential functions of two networks: Your provider’s network and your home network.
+These functions are similar across most routers, modems, ONTs, and gateways though they’re often labeled differently based on the manufacturer.

 Read on to learn what the lights represent, what different colors mean, and how to use this information to diagnose and solve home networking woes.